BIOL275-MSUM/eda-tdedvall/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

+The general trend seen in the data displays the highest species frequency being in the United States.
+Followed closely by Japan, then Canada.

 ## Discussion

-When examining the species frequency of *solidago altissima* in regard to location, North America has the largest species frequency, followed by Asia.
+When examining the species frequency of *solidago altissima* in regard to location, North America (specifically the United States and Canada) has the largest species frequency, followed by Asia (the highest being in Japan).
 While previously collected data on the reason for *solidago altissima’s* high frequency in North America is low, there are a few possibilities to explain this occurrence.
 As previously stated, *solidago altissima* has a naturally high tolerance for growing in human